Table 19: Production

 In April 2009, Fox Searchlight Pictures acquired the film, with Jay Duplass and Mark Duplass set to direct their own screenplay.
 In October 2011, Jeffrey Blitz was brought in to rewrite the script and direct the film.
 On March 24, 2015, it was announced that Anna Kendrick, Craig Robinson, Lisa Kudrow, Stephen Merchant, Tony Revolori, June Squibb, Wyatt Russell, and Amanda Crew would star in the film.

 Principal photography began in the Atlanta area on March 27, 2015, and ended on April 30, 2015.
 While the plot places the wedding at a resort on an island in the fictional "Lake Alma", in Michigan, filming took place on the Lake Lanier Islands, northeast of Atlanta and at The Ritz-Carlton Reynolds on Lake Oconee, southeast of Atlanta.
 Other scenes were filmed in Douglasville, west of Atlanta.
 Foxhall Resort is one of the production sites of the movie.
 It was filmed in a venue called "Legacy".

 Music

 In February 2016, it was announced that John Swihart would score the film.
+Several songs from popular folk band The Oh Hellos are used throughout the film.
 Popular music for the film drew from 1980s new wave songs covered by the New York band Oberhofer, sounding as if they were performed by a wedding band.
 These cover songs were released as the film's soundtrack album.